 Road safety and impaired driving

 Cannabis use of any kind in vehicles, including motorized boats, will be prohibited by the province.
-Drivers cannot be impaired while driving, passengers cannot use cannabis in any form in the vehicle, and cannabis must be stored in a closed, fastened package and out of reach or not readily available to anyone in the vehicle.
+Drivers (including medical users) cannot be impaired while driving, passengers cannot use cannabis in any form in the vehicle, and cannabis must be stored in a closed, fastened package and out of reach or not readily available to anyone in the vehicle.
 This is in line with restrictions on alcohol in vehicles.
+A person may be fined up to $2,000 for consumption in a vehicle or improper storage.

 Through amendments to the Motor Vehicle Act, the province is putting administrative sanctions, like license suspension, in place to ensure road safety.
 Corresponding federal law may also apply, resulting in additional penalties including imprisonment.